Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 Your daily purchases will rack up points quickly.

-Throw in 15,000 bonus points after spending $1,000 in the first 3 months as well as some great insurance and you’ll be travelling for free in no time.
+Throw in a welcome bonus of 20,000 points and you’ll be flying free in no time.

 Stack prepaid Mastercard

 Simply load some Canadian cash on your card and you’ll be enjoying a great exchange rate.
 Plus, you can earn some rewards at select partners as well.

 It’s a great option if you don’t want to apply for a credit card or just need something for occasional purchases or trips.

 Simply load some Canadian cash on your card and you’ll be enjoying a great exchange rate.

 You can earn some rewards on all your purchases as well: